Your early career teachers shouldn’t be planning lessons

 A beginning teacher needs to build up an enormous amount of knowledge and skill in a very short time.
 How can schools best support this process and scaffold a beginning teacher’s professional learning?

 It might seem natural to ‘begin at the beginning’, and for the beginning teacher to try emulating how an experienced teacher goes about things.
-The first stage in the teaching process is planning the lesson, so the first thing the beginning teacher may be asked to do is to have a go at planning a lesson – and then try teaching it.
+The first stage in the teaching process is planning the lesson, so the first thing the beginning teacher may be asked to do is to have a go at filling out a lesson plan template – and then try teaching it.
 But is this a sensible approach?

 If you’re learning to fly an aeroplane, the first thing you learn is not how to take off!* Taking off is extremely advanced.
 In your first lesson, the instructor will take off and fly the plane to a safe bit of airspace, get everything nice and level, hand over the controls and then let you try controlling the plane for a bit yourself.